Wildlander-mod/Support/Docs/Enemy.md

 ## Humanoid Enemies
 Bandits / Mages Will not be covered in the guide (with the exception to the Named Unique bosses) as there are far to many varieties to list.

-Vampires / Rieklings and Dragur will only be in summary form (known strengths and weaknesses) for the various types.
+Vampires, Rieklings, Falmer and Dragur will only be in summary form (known strengths and weaknesses) for the various types.

 For enemies wearing standard armour, and therefore with standard resistances you can check the armor guide [here](https://docs.google.com/spreadsheets/d/1zGVErJigPePGmMetQRBgdFgfFEbFU2R_ymiNzGP9Y78/edit#gid=0)